xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Compressors
 ===========

-Compressor will attenuate the signal above the threshold.
+A compressor will attenuate the signal when the envelope exceeds the threshold.
 The input/output relationship above the threshold is defined by the compressor ``ratio``.

-Similarly to the limiters, will run an instance of an envelope detector to get an envelop and compare it to the threshold.
+As with a limiter, the compressor runs an internal envelope detector to get the signal envelope, then compare it to the threshold.
+If the envelope exceeds the threshold, the gain will be proportionally reduced by the ``ratio``, such that it exceeds the by a smaller amount.
-According to that, will calculate the gain to apply to the signal and run that gain through an EMA.
-The EMA alphas are the same as in the envelope detectors used underneath.
-The only difference with a limiter, is the additional ``ratio`` parameter, which plays the role when calculating the gain.
+If the envelope is below the threshold, unity gain will be applied.
+The gain is then run through an EMA to avoid abrupt changes, before being applied.

+The ``ratio`` defines the input/output gradient in the logarithmic domain.
+For example, a ratio of 2 will reduce the output gain by 0.5 dB for every 1 dB the envelope is over the threshold.
+A ratio of 1 will apply no compression.
-Internally, the ratio is converted to the ``slope`` by using ``(1 - 1 / ratio) / 2`` convertion.
+To avoid converting the envelope to the logarithmic domain for the gain calculation, the ratio is converted to the ``slope`` as ``(1 - 1 / ratio) / 2`` .
+The gain can then be calculated as an exponential in the linear domain.

 The C struct below is used for all the compressors implementations.

 .. doxygenstruct:: compressor_t